Christian-Opinno/DevDataProd/project/README.md

-Developing Data Products Project - LEGO Sets Visualization
+Developing Data Products Project - LEGO Sets Viewer
 ==========================================================

 This Shiny App is for searching and visulizating LEGO Sets information.